DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 - Maps results.

-And, depending on which vertical you search with, DuckDuckGo will dynamically generate applicable search verticals.
+Of course, depending on which vertical a user searches with, DuckDuckGo will dynamically generate applicable search verticals that suit the query.

-For instance, when you search a food or favorite dish, DuckDuckGo will trigger the “Recipes” vertical for you (screenshot below).
+When someone searches for a food or favorite dish, DuckDuckGo will trigger the “Recipes” vertical for them (screenshot below).

+DuckDuckGo also boasts search operators similar to Google that includes its trademark Bangs.

-DuckDuckGo also has a simple site-search command it calls “!bang syntax” that makes searching one website a lot easier (not that it’s never been done before).
+These are simple site-search commands the search engine also refers to as “!bang syntax” that make searching one website a lot easier (not that it’s never been done before, either).

+For instance, if someone wants to compare their DuckDuckGo search results to that of Google, all the user has to do is add the Google bang to their query.

+And, just as Google provides unique search features and effects daily, DuckDuckGo has some fun (and useful) ones, too.

+DDG can help you come up with a secure password, change a query from lowercase to uppercase (or vice versa), identify a query’s character count, and even bust a rhyme.

+Its anagram solver is probably pointless – but still a consistent, entertaining tool that will have its shining moments.

-There are some other usability features that DuckDuckGo offers its users, but its biggest messaging points come from:
+In addition to its usability features, DuckDuckGo’s biggest messaging points come from:

 - The brand’s high standards for privacy.

-- Being an efficient and respectable search engine despite its small piece of search market share (only .22 percent of total market share, well below Ask, Yandex, Baidu, and all three “major players” in the United States, Google, Bing, and Yahoo).
+- Being an efficient and respectable search engine despite its small piece of search market share (which is well below Ask, Yandex, Baidu, and all three “major players” in the United States, Google, Bing, and Yahoo).

+On top of DDG hitting 100 million daily searches in January 2021, it also hit its highest share of the search market in the same month at 2.6% of the total search market share in the United States.

+Throughout the world, DDG only owns about .63% of the total global search market share, making it the 10th most popular search engine in the world.

 Pros of Using DuckDuckGo